Usama098-svg/Employee-Payroll-System/README.md

 <h2>📄 License</h2>

-This project is licensed under the MIT License.
+This project is licensed under the UA Tech.